loic425/resource-revolution/pages/resource/03_create_operation.md

 <v-clicks>

-`Create` operation allows to add a new item of your resource.
+We'll use `Create` operation which allows to add a new item of your resource.

 ```php {all|9|9,4}
 namespace App\Entity;